|

 Author of "Forgotten Grief"

-"Ms. Stone and others courageously offer a glimpse into what they suffered.
+others courageously offer a glimpse into what they suffered.
+They offer comfort by acknowledging that a child did exist.
+"Forever

-honor that I recommend this book to those who have suffered a loss or those who know someone who has."
+Our Angels" is written simply and elegantly.
+It is with honor that I recommend this book to those who have suffered a loss

 Debra Gaynor

-loss from the perspectives of mothers and fathers who have experienced such a loss.
-The author put this book together with
+compact book approaches pregnancy loss from the perspectives of mothers and fathers who have experienced such a loss.
+The

-the hope that these personal stories will show others who have experienced a miscarriage that their grief is all right and
+author put this book together with the hope that these personal stories will show others who have experienced a miscarriage

-they are not alone."
+that their grief is all right and they are not alone."

 "Forever Our Angels" validates